rugk/borg-cron-helper/README.md

 ## Feature list
-* easy to understand, easy to modify (main script with less than 120 LOC)
+* easy to understand, easy to modify
 * POSIX-compatible
-* logging-friendly
+* pretty logs
-* passphrase saved in external file, which you may protect in a better way
+* passphrase protected, because saved in an external file
-* pruning included
+* pruning after the backup
-* privilege-separation (login scripts can have higher privilege than backup process)
-* also a good idea: dump your database before backing up
+* script to dump databases before backing up
 * tested in production (but no guarantees, use at your own risk! 😉)
 * more to come…